seniorrelder/alx-system_engineering-devops/README.md

 - : This script deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 - : This script counts the number of directories and sub-directories in the current directory.
 - : This script displays the 10 newest files in the current directory.

+## 0-alias script

+The 0-alias script creates an alias named ls that executes rm *.
+To use it, run .